chrysn/resource-directory-replication/draft-amsuess-core-rd-replication.md

         ZXlJZENvbnRleHQgdXNlZCB3aXRoIHRoaXMgZGV2aWNl

-The server will look up the given ep name in the backing DHT, and forward the request right to the first RD server, which answers:
+The server will look up the given ep name in the backing DHT, and forward the request right to the (precisely: any) RD server that has announced that ep value, which then answers:

     Res: 2.05 Created
     Payload:
     <coap+tcp://[2001:db8:1:2::3]/reg/123>;ep="VGhh...2aWNl";
-        con="coap://[2001:db8:1:2::3]"

-Usually when the "proxy" RD parameter is used, the proxy server would need to establish and announce a hostname for each endpoint it is proxying for in order to tell requests apart.
-This is not needed in this particualr scenario because the server can tell requests apart by their OSCORE KID context
-(thus the whole setup doesn't need to go through DNS again, though technically that would work just as well).
+        con="coap://[2001:db8:1:2::3]:10123";
+        at="coap+tcp://[2001:db8:1:2::3]:10123"

+(This particular server uses multiple ports to tell traffic for different endpoints apart;
+it could just as well use a catch-all DNS record, do name based virtual hosting and announce `con="coap://reg123.server3.example.com` instead.)

 The client will then use the discovered address to direct its OSCORE requests to, and the RD server will proxy for it.

+Note that while this setup *can* serve as a generic RD and answer resource requests as well, it is doubtful whether there would be any interest in it given the data becomes public, and is limited by the necessity to have an `ep=` filter in all requests lest the network be flooded with requests.

 --- back